Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Imbedding

 \section{Imbedding}

 \sectionmark{Imbedding}

 In this section, we establish the imbedding of RKBSs, an important property of RKBSs.
-In particular, it is useful in the learning problems.
+In particular, it is useful in machine learning.
 Note that the imbedding of RKHSs was given in \cite[Lemma~10.27 and Proposition~10.28]{Wendland2005}.
-We says that a normed space $\Banach_1$ is imbedded into another normed space $\Banach_2$ if there exists a bijective and continuous linear operator $T$ from $\Banach_1$ into $\Banach_2$.